These gluten-free chocolate peanut butter cookies are crunchy, easy, healthy chocolate cookies with almond flour and only 4 ingredients.

 They won’t raise or expand in the oven because they are gluten-free, and even if you add a raising agent like baking soda, it won’t change their texture.

 They are not overly sweet as they contain a minimal amount of maple syrup.
-You can adjust their sweetness by adding a few mini chocolate chips to the batter when you add the almond flour.
+You can adjust their sweetness by adding a few mini chocolate chips to the batter when adding the almond flour.

 Jump to the recipe below for all my tips to customize these 4-ingredient chocolate cookies and make them even better!